thesquaregroot/php-rsvp/README.md

 - Generation of URLs to distribute to potential guests
 - QR codes generated with RSVP URL (by default via qrencode binary: http://fukuchi.org/works/qrencode/index.html.en)
 - Confirmation/Thank-you email sent after RSVP
+- Set an final date for accepting RSVPs

 Planned Features:
 - Ability to edit guests, parties, and meals (can currently only add/delete)